 This myth is particularly dangerous because most people don’t think about sunscreen on overcast days.
 However, UV radiation can penetrate through thin clouds, exposing you to danger without you even feeling the sun’s warmth.
 In some cases, the UV rays can even reflect off the edges of clouds, intensifying their strength.

-Poor redheads and those with freckles—they’re the ones who are truly at risk.
-Wrong.
 While it’s true that darker skin doesn’t burn as quickly as lighter skin, it can still burn, become damaged and develop cancer without adequate protection.
 The same thing goes for those who think their holiday “base tan” means they don’t need to use any sunscreen.
 In actuality, a slight tan can be equated with SPF 4 level protection, which is far from enough.
 Our new and improved sun care formula has no white cast, absorbing quickly into all skin tones.